fivdi/i2c-bus/README.md

     $ npm install i2c-bus

-If you're using io.js v3 or Node.js v4 and seeing lots of compile errors when installing onoff, it's very likely that gcc/g++ 4.8 or higher are not installed.
+If you're using io.js v3 or Node.js v4 or higher and seeing lots of compile errors when installing i2c-bus, it's very likely that gcc/g++ 4.8 or higher are not installed.
 See
 [Node.js v4 and native addons](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons)
 for details.